-How often do you head out on a ski tour with a really good idea of how long its going to take you?
-If you are like us, your know how long your go-to backcountry tours take, but when headed somewhere new, its more of a challenge.
-Heres a good method for how to calculate ski tour time based on distance and elevation gain, from BCA ambassador Sarah Carpenter.
+How often do you head out into the backcountry with a really good idea of how long it's going to take you?
+Here's a good method for calculating ski tour time based on distance and elevation gain.
+BCA ambassador Sarah Carpenter reports.

 By BCA Ambassador Sarah Carpenter